skyripley/cs416-data-visualization/README.md

-# cs416-data-visualization
-Narrative visualization project for CS416 at UIUC
+Final project for CS416 at UIUC.